 Auckland Transport (AT) is upgrading the Northwestern shared path to provide safer and more pleasant journeys for all path users.

-Project status: Consultation - open until Thursday 31 October.
+Project status: Consultation - closed Thursday 31 October.

 Project zone: Central.